 You can check out VirtualBox here.

 VMware is the other big player in the virtual machine space.
-Unlike VirtualBox, it is not open-source.
-It is however free to use in the Player version, although features are limited.
-For the full experience, the Pro version will cost you
+However, unlike VirtualBox, it is not open-source.

 Final Thoughts on the Best Virtual Machine Software

 Virtual machines are a brilliant way to secure your digital activity and protect your privacy.
-But there are other tools to improve your data security: encryption, digital signatures, private and public keys etc. You may not have heard of them, but this shouldn’t stop you from taking advantage of the huge benefits they can bring you – especially if you’re a company, a journalist, a dissident or any professional or individual concerned with privacy and security.
+But there are other tools to improve your data security: encryption, digital signatures, private and public keys, etc.